Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 I am interested in how problems are solved with information.

 Documentation plays a vital role in each of these interests.
 Consequently, some of my motivations for taking this MA are to learn more about technical documentation and writing.
-As I go through this material, I keep circling back to the challenges of internal documentation in the workplace.
+As I go through this material, my mind keeps circling back to the challenges of internal documentation in the workplace.

 ## Challenge #1: Documentation is Hard to Find